Link Search Menu Expand Document

 Description

 Specifies the reasoning type associated with the database, most corresponding to the OWL Profiles of the same name.
-The following reasoning types are available: RDFS (OWL 2 axioms allowed in RDF Schema), QL (OWL 2 QL axioms), RL (OWL 2 RL axioms), EL (OWL 2 EL axioms), DL (OWL 2 DL axioms), SL (a combination of RDFS, QL, RL and EL axioms + user-defined rules) and NONE (disables reasoning).
+The following reasoning types are available: RDFS (OWL 2 axioms allowed in RDF Schema), QL (OWL 2 QL axioms), RL (OWL 2 RL axioms), EL (OWL 2 EL axioms), SL (a combination of RDFS, QL, RL and EL axioms + user-defined rules) and NONE (disables reasoning).
 Any axiom outside the selected type will be ignored by the reasoner.
+This option has no effect if reasoning.stride is enabled.
+Support for DL reasoning type has been removed in version 9.0 and cannot be used ianymore.

 reasoning.virtual.graph.enabled